Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Sequence of approximate solutions

 Finally,

 and for $i \neq k$, $x \in D_+$ and $y \in D_-$,

 \end{lemma}

-\begin{remark} Regarding the relation between the assumptions and the conclusions.
-As in Lemma~\ref{general estimate for ricci lemma}, the assumptions regarding the time derivatives are only necessary to obtain the conclusions for the time derivatives.
-Moreover, if we only had the assumptions for a finite degree of regularity in space, say for all $m \leq M$, then we would still obtain the conclusions for all $m \leq M-2$.
-Finally, the conclusions regarding the potential $V$, only depend on the assumptions on $\s$. \end{remark}
+\begin{remark} If we only had the assumptions for all $m \leq M$ and all $r \leq R$, then we would still obtain the conclusions for all $m \leq M-2$ and all $r \leq R$.
+Finally, the conclusions about the potential $V$ depend only on the assumptions on $\s$. \end{remark}

 \begin{proof} As in the proof of Lemma~\ref{general estimate for ricci lemma}, for this proof $i$, $k$ and $\ell$ denote fixed indices, so there is no summation over them when repeated.
 Also, let $x$ denote an element of $D_+$ and $y$ denote an element of $D_-$.